iampawan/pocketfm_downloader/readme.md

 │   ├── main.py                     # Main script to run the application
 │   ├── download.py                 # Contains the function to download episodes
 │   ├── pocketfm.py                 # Functions to interact with the PocketFM API
-│   ├── metadata_parser.py          # Function to add metadata
+│   └── metadata_parser.py          # Function to add metadata
-│   └── config.ini                  # Holds the access-token of PocketFM
 │
 ├── .gitignore                      # Specifies files and directories to be ignored by Git ├── LICENSE                         # License file for the project